Library Expansion, Renovation, and Construction Updates

-On November 6th the Dowagiac District Library will be seeking a millage of 1 mill for twenty (20) years from 2018 to 2037, for the expansion and renovation of its historic Carnegie building.
+On November 6th, 2018 residents of the Dowagiac Library district passed a millage of 1 mill for twenty (20) years from 2018 to 2037, for the expansion and renovation of its historic Carnegie building.
 For district residents 1 mill means $1 for every $1,000 of taxable value (about half of the market value) on a property or home.
 The average taxable value of a property in the Library District is $70,000, which means the average homeowner would pay $70 a year.
 The millage will generate approximately $523,000 in its first year.

 View of the proposed library from the intersection of Commercial Street & New York Avenue.